Teachers and students criticise plans for Leaving Cert reform

 Alan Nolan Wilson

-Alan Nolan Wilson is the current News Analysis Editor of Trinity News, and a Junior Sophister Geography and History student.
-He previously served as Correspondent for College.
+Alan Nolan Wilson is the current Assistant Editor of Trinity News, and a Senior Sophister Geography and History student.
+He previously served as News Analysis Editor and Correspondent for College.